landoscar/landoscar/README.md

 lestappen iwc or dni ( for comfort of our charles and max headmates. )

-we may come off as rude sometimes depending on headmate, so we do apologize.
+we may come off as rude sometimes depending on headmate, so we do apologize. | sys , iwc . is our collective skin , most of us do not want to make a ponytown skin so we resort to that skin.

 ![](https://komarev.com/ghpvc/?username=ELLERN4TE&color=000000&label=RACES-WON&style=for-the-badge)